Zipser Germans: Historical occupations

-Thus, from a historical point of view, their societies are mostly characterised by the rural character of their traditional occupations over the passing of time.
+Thus, from a historical point of view, their societies are mostly characterised by the rural character of their traditional occupations over the passage of time.

 Sabinov (Zeben), initially a Slovak village which was subsequently developed by the Zipser Germans in the Prešov Region, Slovakia, since their arrival there in the 13th century.

 In medieval times, the historical occupations of the Zipser Germans in Slovakia were the following ones (as it was the case of other German-speaking groups during the Ostsiedlung as part of an emerging feudal system):